SPTKL/edm-home/README.md

 ## Contact us

-You can find us on Twitter at [@nycplanninglabs](https://twitter.com/nycplanninglabs), or comment on issues and we'll follow up as soon as we can.
-If you'd like to send an email, use [labs_dl@planning.nyc.gov](mailto:labs_dl@planning.nyc.gov)
+You can find us on Twitter at [@nycplanning](https://twitter.com/NYCPlanning), or comment on issues and we'll follow up as soon as we can.
+If you'd like to send an email, use [edm_dl@planning.nyc.gov](mailto:edm_dl@planning.nyc.gov)